aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.9.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\raise_syntax_error75.py'
-    beyond the location indicated by --> and ^.
+    beyond the location indicated by ^.

        1: """Should raise SyntaxError: invalid character in identifier for Python <=3.8
        2:    and  SyntaxError: invalid character '«' (U+00AB) in Python 3.9"""